Connect with us

 How do we reconcile our results showing that Banyoles is a modern human with the fact that it lacks one of the most distinctive modern human features?
 We considered several possible scenarios.

 When the mandible was discovered, it was still encased in a hard travertine block and only partially exposed.
 During initial cleaning and preparation of the specimen, it was accidentally dropped and the chin region was damaged.
-The fossil was subsequently reconstructed, with the damaged fragments aligned in their correct anatomical position, and the current of the fossil does seem to accurately reflect an original chinless shape.
+The fossil was subsequently reconstructed, with the damaged fragments aligned in their correct anatomical position, and the current state of the fossil does seem to accurately reflect an original chinless shape.
 Thus, the lack of a chin in Banyoles cannot be attributed to this initial incident.

 Could the lack of a chin in the Banyoles fossil be a result of interbreeding with Neandertals, who also lacked a chin?
 Genetic evidence suggests that H. sapiens most likely interbred with Neandertals between 45,000 and 65,000 years ago, making this a possibility.

-To assess this hypothesis, we Banyoles with an early H. sapiens mandible dating to about 42,000 years ago from a Romanian site called Peştera cu Oase.
+To assess this hypothesis, we compared Banyoles with an early H. sapiens mandible dating to about 42,000 years ago from a Romanian site called Peştera cu Oase.
 Ancient DNA analysis has revealed that the Oase individual had a Neandertal ancestor between four and six generations back, making it close to a hybrid individual.
 However, unlike Banyoles, this mandible shows a full chin along with some other Neandertal features.
 Since Banyoles shared no distinctive features with Neandertals, we ruled out the possibility of this individual representing interbreeding between Neandertals and H. sapiens.

 Three different lower jaw bones side by side